metaphors/HITL-GAT/README.md

 ## 😃 Introduction

-DNN-based language models perform excellently on various tasks, but even SOTA LLMs are susceptible to textual adversarial attacks.
+DNN-based language models excel across various NLP tasks but remain highly vulnerable to textual adversarial attacks.
-Adversarial texts play crucial roles in multiple subfields of NLP.

-However, current research has the following issues.

-(1) Most textual adversarial attack methods target rich-resourced languages.
-How do we generate adversarial texts for less-studied languages?
+While adversarial text generation is crucial for NLP security, explainability, evaluation, and data augmentation, related work remains overwhelmingly English-centric, leaving the problem of constructing high-quality and sustainable adversarial robustness benchmarks for lower-resourced languages both difficult and understudied.

+First, method customization for lower-resourced languages is complicated due to linguistic differences and limited resources.

-(2) Most textual adversarial attack methods are prone to generating invalid or ambiguous adversarial texts.
+Second, automated attacks are prone to generating invalid or ambiguous adversarial texts.
-How do we construct high-quality adversarial robustness benchmarks?

-(3) New language models may be immune to part of previously generated adversarial texts.
+Last but not least, language models continuously evolve and may be immune to parts of previously generated adversarial texts.
-How do we update adversarial robustness benchmarks?

-To address the above issues, we introduce _HITL-GAT_, a system based on a general approach to human-in-the-loop generation of adversarial texts.
+To address these challenges, we introduce HITL-GAT, an interactive system based on a general approach to human-in-the-loop generation of adversarial texts.

-Additionally, we utilize _HITL-GAT_ to make a case study on Tibetan script which can be a reference for the adversarial research of other less-studied languages.
+Additionally, we demonstrate the utility of HITL-GAT through a case study on Tibetan script, employing three customized adversarial text generation methods and establishing its first adversarial robustness benchmark, providing a valuable reference for other lower-resourced languages.

 ## 📝 Flowchart